bouzaien/my-website/content/post/messenger-analysis/index.md

 ---
-title: 'More than 8 years of messages analysis.'
+title: 'More than 8 years of messages analysis'
 # subtitle: Learn how to blog in Academic using Jupyter notebooks
 summary: I downloaded my data from Facebook in a .json format.
 I used Python with Jupyter Notebook to play with data.
 The json and pandas libraries are very useful to read and display data in a stylized way.
 I added some columns to the data such as date (since the available time was a millisecond timestamp) and total characters for each row (each row represents a sent message).
 Finally, I exported the data as an .xls file and opened it with Tableau to make the graphs.